 I am a PhD student in Philosophy at the University of Geneva where I work on the philosophy of time within the SNSF-funded project The Metaphysics of Time and its Occupants, under the supervision of Fabrice Correia.
 I am also a member of eidos, the Genevan centre for metaphysics.

-I teach or have taught logic, philosophy of language and metaphysics in Geneva and Neuchâtel.
+I have taught logic, philosophy of language and metaphysics in Geneva and Neuchâtel.

 I spent a year of my PhD in New York (NYU and Rutgers, 2018-19).
 Before starting in Geneva in 2017, I was a PhD student at the University of Neuchâtel (2015-17, within the same project).
 Before still, I completed a Master in Philosophy (2012-15, Geneva) and a Bachelor in Philosophy and Cultural Anthropology (2009-12, Geneva and Neuchâtel).

 Philosophy of Time

 In the philosophy of time, I mostly work on metaphysical issues surrounding persistence, temporal existence and temporal ontology, and change and tense.
 These topics naturally bring to related considerations in the metaphysics of objects more generally, with a focus on mereology and location, and the philosophy of spacetime physics.

 I currently work on two different problems in social ontology.
 One is the ontology of economic entities, in particular money.
 I defend that money is always a form of deontic power – a normative property of social agents – and never a concrete object.
 In this context, I also dabble in the philosophy of economics.

-I have been an active member of Cooloque, an association of young Swiss researchers in the humanities devoted to the study of concepts like cool, chill, lose and yolo.
+I have been an active member of the permanently-on-hiatus Cooloque, an association of young Swiss researchers in the humanities devoted to the study of notions like cool, chill, lose and yolo.
 We organized public outreach events in Romandy between 2011 and 2016, and self-published their proceedings in various formats.

 In peer-reviewed journals